Desmos Accessible Graphing Calculator Guide

 Weak Acid Titration

-This titration curve was created by graphing the curve and then overlaying the three points of interest on top of it.
-Audio tracing it would allow students to hear how the curve flattens in the middle buffer region.
-Try it for yourself by following the directions under the audio-trace section above.
+The titration curve in Figure 3 was created by graphing the curve and then overlaying the three points of interest on top of it.
+Audio tracing it allows students to hear how the curve flattens in the middle buffer region.

-In cases where pedagogical needs require that the students be unable to view actual values, Desmos graphs can be exported as visually accessible images and embedded with manually added alt text.
+In cases where pedagogical needs require that the students be unable to view actual values, Desmos graphs can be exported as visually accessible, static images and embedded with manually added alt text and extended description, as shown in Figure 4.
 Depending on the complexity of the graph, however, it may be more feasible to produce such graphs in another program as the strength of Desmos lies in its web-based availability and interactivity.

 Heating Curve (Piece-wise Functions)